 If you hold a Part 107 remote pilot certificate that has lapsed

-If you hold a Part 107 remote pilot certificate that’s current
+If you last earned (or renewed) your Part 107 remote pilot certificate before April 2021

-If your Part 107 certificate is still current, and you anticipate ever flying drones over people, you’ve got work to do.
+If your Part 107 certificate is still current, but you last earned it in April 2021 and you anticipate ever flying drones over people, you’ve got work to do.
 You, too, will have to take the same Part 107 Small UAS Recurrent Non-Part 61 Pilots (ALC-677) online course described above.

 If you’ve never held a Part 107 certificate and want to operate drones commercially